 On occasion they took their responsibilities very seriously.
 Dr.Hobart A. Hare contacted President Edward Montgomery suggesting a Reception for Sir Lauder Brunton (London) and Professor Oscar Liebrich (Berlin).
 Dr. Montgomery found it necessary to reset the date for the Reception to accommodate Brunton.
 A vigorous discussion of his action is recorded in the minutes of the next meeting of the Board of Directors.
 Dr. Fulton rose, "To a point of order

-about the constitutionality of the minutes and moved that something be incorporated in the minutes regarding the Reception called for Monday, October third."
+about the constitutionality of the minutes and moved that something is incorporated in the minutes regarding the Reception called for Monday, October third."

 Dr. Montgomery stepped down from the chair to discuss the inadvisability of adding anything to the minutes that had not transpired at the meeting.
-Finally Dr. Fulton moved, "The invitations of Dr. Montgomery be sustained but all other meetings hereafter be arranged for by the Executive Committee, '' (They continued to call themselves the Executive Committee rather than Board of Directors.)
-After further discussion Dr. Fulton withdrew his motion and the minutes were adopted as read.
+Finally, Dr. Fulton moved, "The invitations of Dr. Montgomery be sustained but all other meetings hereafter are arranged for by the Executive Committee, '' (They continued to call themselves the Executive Committee rather than Board of Directors.)
+After further discussion, Dr. Fulton withdrew his motion and the minutes were adopted as read.

 Clubhouse.
 In April 1907 Dr. A Bern Hirsh wrote to Secretary Taylor describing a building at 253 south Fifteenth street as an ideal place to house the Club.
 It was available for $42,000.00.
 The Board thanked him but thought it inadvisable to take any action at that time.

-During the 1908 Annual Meeting they tabled a resolution authorizing purchase of a property, not to exceed $25,000.00 in cost.
-Later that year they turned down the offer to rent a twelve by twenty foot room on the fourth floor of the Flanders Building.
-It featured steam heat, electric lights and filtered water.
+During the 1908 Annual Meeting they tabled a resolution authorizing the purchase of a property, not to exceed $25,000.00 in cost.
+Later that year they turned down the offer to rent a twelve by twenty-foot room on the fourth floor of the Flanders Building.
+It featured steam heat, electric lights, and filtered water.
 Elevator and janitorial service were included, for forty dollars per month.